Großer Plöner See: Tourism and leisure facilities

 The lake and its surroundings are a popular recreational area for residents of the metropolitan areas of Kiel, Lübeck, and Hamburg as well as a centre of tourism within Holstein Switzerland.

 There are a total of 15 bathing sites.
 Some campsites (including Bosau and Ruhleben) are located directly on the lakeshore.
 There is a wide range of recreational activities such as boating, sailing, diving, and fishing.
 During the summer pleasure boats ply the lake.

 Fishing

-In order to make the Holsteinische Schweiz fishing area more attractive to tourists, the fishing licensees have decided to combine their leases into a single guest fishing permit with which you can fish the entire lake area.
+In order to make the Holsteinische Schweiz fishing area more attractive to tourists, the fishing licensees have decided to combine their leases into a single guest fishing permit allowing fishing over the entire lake area.
 The responsible authority is the Landessportfischerverband Schleswig-Holstein e.V.
-In summer, you can also fish at night for an additional fee.
+In summer, fishing at night is permitted for an additional fee.
 Boat rentals can be found in Plön.
-Of course, there are also plenty of slipways on the shores for those who want to use their own boat for fishing at Großer Plöner See.
+There are also plenty of slipways on the shores for those who want to use their own boat for fishing at Großer Plöner See.